-Rollback Tax = $\$8.70 \times 3$ years = \$26.10 per acre.
+Rollback Tax = \$8.70 X 5 years = \$43.50 per acre.

-If the value difference and tax rate for all three years of the rollback period were the same, the total rollback tax for one acre of land would equal \$26.10 (plus 7% per annum interest).
-If a tract had more acres and this rollback tax applied to 25 acres, the total rollback tax on the 25 acres would be \$652.50.
+If the value difference and tax rate for all five years of the rollback period were the same, the total rollback tax for one acre of land would equal \$43.50 (plus 7% per annum interest).
+If a tract had more acres and this rollback tax applied to 25 acres, the total rollback tax on the 25 acres would be \$1,088 (plus 7% per annum interest).
 This is a substantial amount of rollback tax.
-When applying for 1-d-1 Productivity Use, landowners need to be aware that if the use of the 1-d-1 Productivity land changes to a non-agricultural use they could incur a rollback tax bill.
+When applying for 1-d-1 Productivity Use, landowners need to be aware that if the use of the 1-d-1 Productivity land changes to a non-agricultural use they could incur a large rollback tax bill.